kc-moharana/EDTI/README.md

 ## Dependacies
 The tool need Perl (www.perl.org) to be installed on your local computer.
 We reccommnend to install Activeperl (v.
 MSWin32-x86-64int) as most of the modules used by EDTI come bundled with ActivePerl distribution.
-However, following modules are need to be installed additionally from cpan.
+However, following modules are need to be installed additionally Using Perl Package Manager (internet connection required).
-* Graph (To install open command prompt and type : <i>cpan install Graph</i>)
+* Graph (To install open command prompt and type : <i>ppm install Graph</i>)

 ## External softwares required
 * NCBI Blast (v.
 2.2.18): blastall.exe <a href='ftp.ncbi.nlm.nih.gov/blast/executables/release/LATEST/' target='_blank'> Download </a>